particl/particl-desktop/README.md

 #### Marketplace fails to load

-Delete marketplace `database` folder and restart app:
+Delete the marketplace testnet `database` folder and restart the app:

 | OS      | path                                                       |
 |---------|------------------------------------------------------------|